plone/training/docs/mastering-plone/installation.md

 ### Option 2.
 Start with prepared training project `volto-ploneconf` with all code for the training

 Prepare the pre-requisites explained in {ref}`plone6docs:install-packages-prerequisites-label`.
 Be aware that Volto 18 recommends `pnpm` instead of `yarn` as package manager and project manager.
-See https://6.docs.plone.org/volto/contributing/developing-core.html?highlight=pnpm#pnpm for installation instructions.
+See {doc}`plone6docs:volto/contributing/developing-core` for installation instructions for `pnpm`.

 Get the code for the frontend from GitHub and install: